ashejim/C769/_sources/task3.md

 **I've completed task 3, but task 2 is still in the assessment queue.
 Should I wait until task 2 passes before I submit task 2?**

-If you're nearing the end of term, you should submit task 3 as soon as it's ready.
+If you're nearing the end of your term, you should submit task 3 as soon as it's ready.
 If task 2 gets returned, task 3 will also automatically be returned.
 However, if it passes, task 3 will keep its place in the assessment queue.